-Leadership – given all of the above, what are you going to do.
+Leadership – given all of the above, what will you do?

-After you complete the map, you need to go back to the start.
+After completing the map, you need to return to the start.
 It’s a cycle.
 Wardley Mapping is a critical component of this – start there (and the book is free).

-This may surprise you!
-The Pixel story as told by Ed Catmull is an excellent example of engineering leadership.
+This book may surprise you!
+The Pixel story, as told by Ed Catmull, is an excellent example of engineering leadership.
 The idea of the ugly baby and the machine is compelling.

 “….when you think of how a movie starts out.
 It’s a baby.
 It’s like the fetus of a movie star; we all start out ugly.
 Every one of Pixar’s stories starts out that way.
 A new thing is hard to define; it’s not attractive, and it requires protection.
 When I was a researcher at DARPA, I had protection for what was ill-defined.
 Every new idea in any field needs protection.
 Pixar is set up to protect our director’s ugly baby.
 Of course you can’t protect the baby forever.
 At some point, it has to grow up and change into something, because the beast is still there.
 That’s a positive thing.
 Because sometimes the ugly baby would rather play in the sandbox forever.”Creativity Inc., Ed Catmull